 Our vision for MFL at Woodlea

-At Woodlea, we want all children to leave us at the end of KS2 with a solid foundation of linguistic skills which can be applied at KS3 and beyond as well as a love of language learning and a thirst for knowledge.
+At Woodlea, we want all children to leave us at the end of KS2 with a solid foundation of linguistic skills which can be applied at KS3 and beyond as well as a love of language learning and a thirst for cultural knowledge.

 At Woodlea we believe that learning a language opens the door to huge potential.
 It is a necessary part of being a member of the multicultural society in which we live.
 We believe that many children really enjoy learning to speak another language.
 Learning a foreign language helps pupils to extend their communication skills and enhances self‐esteem.
 When our children leave Woodlea at the end of KS2 we aim to have instilled a love of language learning in all of our children and provided them with a good skill set to continue their language learning at KS3 and beyond.